Suitcase101: Early life and career

 Suitcase101 created a wave when the band won the national search of the Globe Kantabataan 2007.
 It seems that there was no depth to the band's name, but during the course of the Globe Kantabataan competition, the band was frequently traveling back and forth Manila and Bohol.
 They discovered that traveling together with the band makes their bond a lot stronger and they just love traveling together.
 Hence, the name Suitcase101 just fit quite right for the band.

-Slowly gaining recognition in the Visayas area as their songs "Kalahati" and Globe Kantabataan winning entry "Posible ang Lahat" are enjoying regular airplay in Cebu's radio stations 91.5 Hot FM and 93.1 Smash FM.
-The recent Battle of the Bands that they won was the Sandugo Battle of the Bands '07 where Adrian won the Best Vocalist, Alva as the Best Guitarist, and Arvin won as the Best Drummer for the third time.
-But the most prestigious competition they won is the Globe Kantabataan '07.
-Besting over hundreds of hopefuls and making them 7-time Battle of the Bands Champions.
+The band gained regional recognition in the Visayas after its songs "Kalahati" and "Posible ang Lahat", the winning entry in the 2007 Globe Kantabataan competition, received regular airplay on Cebu radio stations 91.5 Hot FM and 93.1 Smash FM.
+In 2007, the band won the Sandugo Battle of the Bands, with Adrian receiving the Best Vocalist award, Alva the Best Guitarist award, and Arvin the Best Drummer award for the third time.
+The band also won the 2007 Globe Kantabataan competition and became seven-time Battle of the Bands champions.

 After achieving success with Globe Kantabataan, Alva left the band to pursue a nursing degree.
 Felix Oliver Bacareza, who had previously played with the band as a session guitarist, replaced him.

 Suitcase101 performed at the Sanggunang Kabataan (SK) National Congress 2008 singing the SK theme song with Philippine Pres.
 Gloria Macapagal Arroyo as guest of honor.

 On December 19, 2016, the band was featured on Julius Babao's Mission Possible for supporting a girl fighting against cancer.
 The full episode was aired right after ABS-CBN's news program Bandila.